zoran759/Go-KYC-Microservice/README.md

 | **Finality** | [_**KYCFinality**_](common/enum.go#L17) | finality of the result.
 Possible values are `Final`, `NonFinal` and `Unknown`.
 Not all providers support "finality" property hence tristate value |
 | **Reasons** | _**[]string**_ | array of additional service responses describing result-related circumstances |

+> The "finality" of the result means whether there is a possibility to retry the verification with an additional or an edited info or it is the final response of the system.

 ### **Specific KYC providers**

 KYC providers have different configuration options so twas inevitable to implement a specific config for each one of them.
 But mostly they are identical.